achung89/react-futures/README.md

 ```

 ## Explainer
-React Futures is a collection of datatypes that allow syncronous-looking data manipulation of asynchronous data by deferring data manipulation and suspending only when the data is consumed.
+React Futures is a collection of datatypes that allow syncronous-looking data manipulation of asynchronous data by suspending only when the data is consumed  and deferring data manipulation until after the promise resolves.

 Ex.
 ```javascript